 One good finding today was I met a good Japanese whisky, “single malt The First” is from the Mars Tsunuki, south Japan.

-Some newmakes of recent craft distillers here in Japan only gives me an impression of weak and pale in character, but this one, only aged 3 years, has strong body and feeling o well-made scotch whisky, kind of reminded of mellowly and caramel kind of character of Taiwanese Kavalan, maybe due to faster maturation in casks from their location where yearly temperature is warmer than average in Japan.
+Some new makes of recent craft distillers here in Japan only give me an impression of being weak and pale.
+Still, this one, only aged three years, has a strong body and feeling of well-made scotch whisky reminding me of the mellowly and caramel kind of character of Taiwanese Kavalan.
+It may be due to faster maturation in casks from their location, where the yearly temperature is warmer than average in Japan.
 Unfortunately, the bottles of this batch were all sold out, so very lucky if you could still see some left when you visit here.

-Last note, smoking is ok, may come alone or a couple, but maybe not in a group since it is very small bar.
-Here opens from 6:00pm, seems one of very popular bar in this neighbor, and visited by many regular customers, so maybe lucky if you could get a seat or try come earlier.
+Last note, here, it is allowed to smoke.
+You may come alone or as a couple, maybe not suited for a group.
+It is a tiny bar.
+Here opens from 6:00 pm.
+It seems like a trendy bar in this neighborhood and is visited by many regular customers, so maybe it would be lucky if you could get a seat or try to come earlier.